It should be noted that in Clara’s three years of life, she has put exactly one item into her mouth that was not food.

 Scott was telling me about his daughter, Grace, yesterday.
 Specifically, he was describing her habit of putting anything she can find into her mouth: rocks, toys, dog food, etc. In subsequent conversations with friends, it appears that this is more common than I once thought.

-Cindy’s son, Nathan, was actually found eating cat food this morning.
+My friend Cindy’s son, Nathan, was actually found eating cat food this morning.

 Your uncle Jeremy ate the cheese out of the Kibbles and Bits when he was little, but that was only after I tricked him into doing so.